Best Crypto Cards in Iraq (2026)

 The Oil Economy and Iraqi Spending Power

 Oil accounts for 90%+ of government revenue.
 The federal budget (approximately $150+ billion for 2023-2025 three-year plan) funds a large public sector workforce.
 Government employees in Baghdad earn IQD 500,000-2,000,000/month ($380-1,530).
 Kurdistan Region government (KRG) employees earn similar or slightly higher.
-Oil workers, contractors, and the private sector professional class earn significantly more.
+Oil workers, contractors, and the private sector professional class earn much more.

 The professional class in Erbil and Baghdad represents the core crypto card demographic: USD-aware, internationally connected, and increasingly digital in their spending habits.